 Mass incarceration has become a central focus of Madison’s academic studies at Penn.
 Her perspective on women in the U.S. prison system was transformed when she took the Women and Incarceration: Health Education for Incarcerated (GSWS 555-401) course, which offers students the opportunity to develop and implement health education workshops for incarcerated women in Philadelphia.
 This unique learning opportunity includes onsite visits to Riverside Correctional Facility.
-For Madison, the course gave her a first-hand view of the women’s lives and awakened a desire to better understand incarcerated women.
+For Madison, the course gave her a first-hand view of those women’s lives and awakened a desire to better understand incarcerated women.

 Through her chosen majors, she finds interdisciplinary connections across many of her classes.
-For example, a survey English course, Toni Morrison and the Adventure of the 21st Century, focused on Morrison’s fiction and non-fiction and included readings from the works of writers influenced by the author.
-Madison sees connections between this course and to some of the criminal justice classes she has taken.
+For example, the survey English course, Toni Morrison and the Adventure of the 21st Century, focused on Morrison’s fiction and non-fiction and included readings from the works of writers influenced by the author.
+Madison sees connections between this course and some of the criminal justice classes she has taken.
 Like the English class on Morrison, her other classes ask questions about who is considered within academic discourse, and who is permitted to tell stories and histories about certain individuals and groups.

 Madison’s classroom experiences inspired her to continue to work directly with incarcerated women and, ultimately, led to several internships.
 As an intern for Senator Kirsten Gillibrand of New York, Madison conducted research on women’s correctional facilities that focused on nursery programs for women who give birth in prison.
 She examined the types of facilities that are available and how the programs are regulated.